UIUCLearningLanguageLab/CreateWikiCorpus/README.md

 # Create-Wiki-Corpus

-Research code to convert Wikipedia dump files into raw text files with each article in a new line.
+Research code to extract raw text from Wikipedia dump files.
 No markup-language, or HTML tags.
-Real sentences only.
+The results are a number of text files, each containing articles separated by newlines.

+## Note

+:warning: For lab-internal use only.
+Requires access to the UIUC Learning & Language Lab file server.

 ## Running the script

 The corpus-creation is computationally expensive and is designed to be run in parallel across multiple machines.
 To do so, [ludwig](https://github.com/phueb/Ludwig) is used.
-Jobs are submitted by invoking the its command line interface:
+Jobs are submitted by invoking its command line interface:

 ```
 ludwig -r 1 -c data/ wikiExtractor/